 - Equipping Parents to Respond to Gender-Confusing Messages in Schools

 - Empowering Parents: A How-to Guide for Protecting Your Child’s Innocence and Your Family’s Values in Public Schools

-Be as diplomatic and non-confrontational as possible when talking with school staff.
+Bottom line: Be as diplomatic and non-confrontational as possible when talking with school staff.
 If the conversation includes any hostility, let it come from their side of the table.
 Show respect, and appeal to reason and logic.
 You can do all of this while staying true to your convictions.

 In everything you do and say, model a Christ-like attitude.
 Conduct yourselves as ambassadors for Christ.
-We may not be able to avoid coming across as an “aroma of death leading to death” in the nostrils of some people (II Corinthians 2:16).
+We may not be able to avoid coming across as an “aroma of death leading to death” in the nostrils of some people (2 Corinthians 2:16).
 But that shouldn’t happen because we’re intentionally offending others with our responses and behavior.